 WATCH: The Science Behind Why Some Bullets Are More Destructive Than Others

 Each year, more than 100,000 Americans are shot.
-And the wounds to bone and tissue caused by specially designed bullets also are getting more severe according to surgeons.
+And the wounds to bone and tissue caused by specially designed bullets also are getting more severe, according to surgeons.

 Not all bullets are created equal.
 The energy of a bullet is determined by its mass and speed, and its wounding potential hinges on its ability to transfer its energy to a target; even rounds that are similar in size, or look similar, can cause dramatically different damage.